CasperDev/vz-dis-dos/doc/source/Chapter3/storage.rst

 	X = -40.456
 	A$ = "STRING-VALUE"
-	B$ = "THE VAR’S"
+	B$ = "THE VAR'S"

-The element list of the IN# command must correspond to that of the PR# command with regard to the number and type of variables.
+The element list of the :guilabel:`IN#` command must correspond to that of the :guilabel:`PR#` command with regard to the number and type of variables.
 Likewise, the order must be observed for different types, the naming is irrelevant.

-If records are read continuously from a file with IN#, it is difficult to recognize the end of the file at the right time.
+If records are read continuously from a file with :guilabel:`IN#`, it is difficult to recognize the end of the file at the right time.
 There is no special "END OF FILE” identifier for LASER-DOS.